-A leaving certificate and/or an academic transcript are prepared.
-A minimum notice of two weeks is requested.
+A leaving certificate and/or an academic transcript (Years 10-13) are prepared.
+A minimum notice of two weeks is requested to facilitate the completion of the withdrawal process, which includes an exit interview and survey, visa cancellation/transfer, returning of textbooks/materials, payment of outstanding bills, etc.